tommasosansone91/pokemon_battlefield/README.md

-launch the script by running in the terminal this folder (rott folder of the project, where README is)
+launch the script by running in the terminal this folder (root folder of the project, where README is)

 virtualenv venv